ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

 However, you can use the ``SimpleChargingDock`` to get started assuming you turn off these settings and dock essentially blind.

 If you do not currently have a way to detect your dock, dock detection can be done easily using the `isaac_ros_apriltag <https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_apriltag>`_ or `ROS image_proc <https://github.com/ros-perception/image_pipeline/blob/rolling/image_proc/src/track_marker.cpp>`_ nodes to get started.
-The defaults actually support this out of the box, see ``nova_carter_docking`` for an example of this in action.
+The defaults support this out of the box, see ``nova_carter_docking`` for an example of this in action.

 .. note::
   It is important to note that you should provide detected dock poses, battery status information for charging, and motor controller efforts for the highest quality and reliable docking.